hujhax/austin-improv-wiki/Girls Girls Girls.md

 * Stage Door: this was a 'backstage musical' format.
 * Pink is the New Black: Inspired by the TV show ''[[Wikipedia - Orange is the New Black|Orange is the New Black]]
 * The Secret Lives of Soccer Moms
+** This format had a mainstage run at [[The Institution Theater]] on Fridays and Saturdays at 8pm from 4/17/15 to 5/2/15.

 ### Former Cast Members
 * [[Amy McCurdy]]